Affiliate Disclosure: I receive a small commission for purchases made via affiliate links.

 Here’s what my healing process was like.
 Keep in mind that different people heal at different rates depending on health, age, etc., although good aftercare will make you heal better.
 Luckily my brows didn’t look overly unnatural at any point during the healing process!

-- Immediately after the treatment: There was a little selling and redness around the site, but it was pretty unnoticeable, even in the most severe throbbing stage.
+- Immediately after the treatment: There was a little swelling and redness around the site, but it was pretty unnoticeable, even in the most severe throbbing stage.

 - For the first few days: My brows looked quite dark and a bit redder than usual.
 The little blood spots weren’t noticeable according to people I asked, even though they look pretty bright in these photos!

 - Day 4 onwards: The area got unbelievably itchy as the scabbed areas healed, but I resisted the urge to scratch and instead pressed the itchy bits firmly.

 - Day 7: The scabs started flaking off, and my brows started looking less dark as the superficial pigment came off.